roggc/react-context-slices/README.md

 export const { useSlice, Provider } = getHookAndProviderFromSlices({
   count: defineSlice<number, boolean>({
     initialArg: true, // initialArg must be boolean in this case
-    init: (initialArg: boolean) => 0, // the init function must return number and accept as a parameter a boolean.
+    init: (condition: boolean) => (condition ?
+0 : -1), // the init function must return number and accept as a parameter a boolean.
     reducer: (state, { type }) => {
       // 'action' type can be any, 'state' must be number switch (type) {